 The jdoc file is located at the root directory of our development tree.

-This notification mechanism is being used to implement our async Review and to support the co-ownership of a module or a file, by providing by mail every modification made to the file or to the directory's content.
+This notification mechanism is being used to implement our async Review and to support the co-ownership of a module or a file, by sending emails for every modification made to the file or directory's content.
 Note that you may use the

 As it's the main form of communication between the team, having our codebase perfectly consistent in style makes it easy for developers to read and modify each other's code.

-until he will be fully convinced you have knowledge to write code like
+convinced you are prepared to write code like everybody else

-everybody in Hola do and ready to commit it on your own.
+in Hola and commit it on your own.